top of page

 Board of Directors

-Lateisha Garrett, Chair
+Lateisha Garrett - Board Chair

 Lateisha Garrett hails from Powhatan, VA and is a graduate of James Madison University (JMU) where she earned a degree in English and political communications.
 After JMU, Teisha moved to Washington, D.C. to make the world a better place and focused on fundraising, communications, and marketing.